 C. Filing a Grievance

 D. Know Your Contract (Local 88 version coming soon)

 2. Sign up for the steward training at https://www.oregonafscme.org/trainings .
 There you will see the training schedule and clicking on the events calendar you can see future steward trainings.

 a.
 Bring a copy of your contract with you to the training.

-4. Attend the next local meeting to take your oath of office and fill out the I-9 and W-4 forms (bring identification with you) so you can receive a stipend for meetings attended.
+4. Attend the next local meeting to take your oath of office and fill out the I-9 and W-4 forms (bring identification with you) so you can receive a stipend for meetings attended as a steward.

-5. Get to know your chief steward; they are a wonderful resource for you as you’re learning your new role.
+5. Get to know your lead steward; they are a wonderful resource for you as you’re learning your new role.